 Thank you for visiting my fundraising page for the Congenital Heart Walk.
 Raising funds for CHD research is critically important to all Heart Warriors and Heart Angels, and personally very meaningful to me.
-I walk each year in honor of my daughter, "Amazing Grace" who has endured more in her elevn and a half years, than anyone should in a lifetime.
+I walk each year in honor of my daughter, "Amazing Grace" who has endured more in her almost fourteen years than anyone should in a lifetime.

-Grace was born on 6/12/08 along with her twin sister, Abigail.
+Grace was born on June 2008 along with her twin sister, Abigail.
 The difference between Grace & Abby is Grace was born with Hypoplastic Left Heart Syndrome.
-Because we knew about Grace's CHD before they were born, the twins were delivered at Columbia Presbyterian's Morgan Stanley Children's Hospital ("MSCHONY") in Manhattan so that she was immediately with the cardiac team that would take care of her.
+Because we knew about Grace's CHD before they were born, the twins were delivered at Columbia Presbyterian's Morgan Stanley Children's Hospital ("MSCHONY") in Manhattan so that she could immediately be with the cardiac team that would take care of her.
 She had her first open heart surgery, the Norwood on June 19, 2008.
-After a rough go, she had to go back in to the operating room for another open heart surgey, more specifically, a Norwood revision on July 27, 2008.
+After a rough go, she had to go back into the operating room for another open heart surgery, a Norwood revision, on July 27, 2008.
 After the second surgery, she recovered beautifully and left the hospital on August 12, 2008.
 She spent 8 1/2 weeks in the NICU.

 On November 18, 2008 Grace went back to OR and had her Glenn.
-This by far, was the "easiest" surgery for us.
+This was by fat the "easiest" surgery for us.
 She recovered amazingly fast and came home six days later and was home in time for her first Thanksgiving.

 Since her last surgery in 2011, Grace has not only had follow up visits with her cardiology team at MSCHONY, but she has also become a particpant in the "Single Ventricle Survivorship Program" at the Children's Hospital of Philadelphia ("CHOP").
 We visited them last in the summer of 2019 and the doctors were pleased with her progress.
 That's always a great thing to hear as a parent of a kid with a CHD.

-Grace is now 12 years old and doing well.
-She is in the 7th grade and is doing very well in middle school, not only academically but also athletically and socially.
+Grace is now almost 14 years old and doing well.
+She is in the 8th grade and is doing very well in middle school, not only academically but also athletically and socially.
 All of these were areas in which we were told might present a probelm for her.
 Thankfully she continues to prove all of those assumptions wrong.
-Grace has become quite the golfer and will be competing in her first junior league this Spring.
-She will also be playing volleyball for her school along with her twin sister, Abby.
-In addition to athletics, Grace loves art and music.
-She is back to playing the piano and loves to design and make things on her Cricut machine!
+Grace will be attending high school on a partial academic scholarship - something no one expected to be possible - in the fall along with her twin sister.
+We continue to be amazed by her and could not be more proud of the bright, kind and happy young lady she has become.